 Little can usefully be achieved by adjusting the train controls during replay, but the camera controls can be freely adjusted.
 If changes are made (e.g. switching to a different camera view or zooming out), then replay of the camera controls is suspended while replay of the train controls continues.
 The result is a bit like editing a video.
-To get in the there play of the camera controls, just press Esc to open the Pause Menu and then choose Continue playing.
+To resume the replay of the camera controls, just press Esc to open the Pause Menu and then choose Continue playing.